Terms & Conditions

 1.5 Breakthroughcancerresearch.ie reserves the right to refuse registration of any User at its complete and absolute discretion.

-In general, Breakthrough Cancer Research does not collect, store, use or disclose personally identifying information except in very specific instances, such as, for example, when you subscribe to our newsletter updates, use our contact form.
-Whenever we collect such information, You may request access to, rectification, erasure or restriction of your Data, or object to the processing of your Data or Data portability at any time.
-The retention period for your data depends on the relationship with us, we need to retain customer and client data for a period of 7 years, for non-customer / client data we retain this information for a period of 60 months.
+In general, Breakthrough Cancer Research does not collect, store, use or disclose personally identifying information except in very specific instances, such as, for example, when you subscribe to our newsletter updates or use our contact form.
+Whenever we collect such information, You may request access to, rectification, erasure or restriction of your Data, or object to the processing of your Data at any time.
+The retention period for your data depends on the relationship with us; we need to retain customer and client data for a period of 7 years, and for non-customer / non-client data we retain this information for a period of 60 months.
 We will respond to your request in writing as soon as practicable and in any event within one month of receipt of your request.
 We may request proof of identification to verify your request.
-All requests should be addressed to support.
+All requests should be addressed to us by using the contact form on this website.

 You have the right to lodge a complaint with the Data Protection Commissioner if you are unhappy with how we are processing your Data.